Herd immunity and COVID-19 (coronavirus): What you need to know

 - Avoid close contact (within about 6 feet, or 2 meters) with anyone who is sick or has symptoms.

-- Stay home as much as possible and keep distance between yourself and others (within about 6 feet, or 2 meters) if COVID-19 is spreading in your community, especially if you have a higher risk of serious illness.
-Keep in mind some people may have the COVID-19 virus and spread it to others, even if they don't have symptoms or don't know they have COVID-19.
+- Keep distance between yourself and others (within about 6 feet, or 2 meters).
+This is especially important if you have a higher risk of serious illness.
+Keep in mind some people may have the COVID-19 virus and spread it to others, even if they don't have symptoms.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.